-While Sierra Madrehas's Zoning Code does not currently added the following contain a-definition of "family" to its Zoning Code: "Family" means the same as "housekeeping unit".
+Sierra Madre has added the following definition of "family" to its Zoning Code:

+"Family" means the same as "housekeeping unit".

 "Housekeeping unit" means a single, integrated home-style of living together and sharing of space in a nonexclusive, non-compartmentalized lifestyle with one kitchen, one set of utilities, and one mailing address and with one front door for all persons residing at that location.

-This definition of family does not impose a size limit or exclude community care facilities, has not functioned to preclude community care facilities from single or multi-family residential zones, as evidenced by the State Community Care Licensing Division website which identifies two Adult Residential Facilities, two Residential Care Facilities for the Elderly, and three board and care home in the Sierra Madre City limits.
+This definition of family does not impose a size limit or exclude community care facilities, as evidenced by the State Community Care Licensing Division website which identifies two Adult Residential Facilities, two Residential Care Facilities for the Elderly, and three board and care home in the Sierra Madre City limits.